Homosexuality and Transvestism

 Despite the prevalence of homosexuality in their own ranks, Churches have, until the last few years, consistently expressed abhorrence at homosexual practices.
 Now, for the first time, some of the traditional views have been softened, and homosexuality is accepted by the Church of England, for example, merely as "falling short of the Christian ideal".
 In the Republic of Ireland homosexual acts such as kissing could until the 1990s incur two years in prison with or without hard labour.
 Buggery was punishable by penal servitude for life.

-Christian attitudes to homosexuals still reverberate.
-The Church enjoys exemptions from laws on sexual orientation in many countries so that it can continue to discriminate.
+Christian attitudes to homosexuals reverberate in other ways.
+For example, the Church enjoys exemptions from laws on sexual orientation in many countries so that it can continue to discriminate.
 Every major natural disaster is still accompanied by sermons from pulpits asserting that the disaster is God's punishment for unchristian sexual activity.
-Many senior Churchmen have declared as a fact that the AIDS epidemic is a punishment from God for homosexual activity.
+Many senior Churchmen have declared as a fact that the AIDS epidemic is a punishment from God for homosexual activity among men.
+No senior Churchmen seem to have addressed the questions that naturally arise, such as what God had against recipients of blood transfusions, or why lesbians have lower rates of AIDS and all other venereal infection than heterosexuals.
+The obvious corollary is that God must approve of lesbianism.

 Delicious